riscv/riscv-elf-psabi-doc/riscv-elf.md

 size of the elements in the vector.
 The addresses of the vector or mask values on the stack are passed according to the integer calling convention.

-Vector tuple types for Zvlsseg will be decoupled as `NF` vector values when passing as arguments. `NF` is the number of fields for the tuple types.
+Vector tuple types for Zvlsseg will be flattened as `NF` vector values when passing as arguments. `NF` is the number of fields for the tuple types.
 For example, values with the tuple type for LMUL = 2 and NF = 3 will be passed as 3 vector arugments with LMUL = 2.
 If there is no enough vector registers for the vector tuple, it